 Docker’s developer tools are a set of Docker CLI plugins that make it easier than ever to build, test, and share containerized applications and microservices.
-Extending the functionality of Docker Engine, Docker App, Compose and other core Docker APIs, these developer tools enhance collaboration, simplify how you manage Docker Apps, images and registries, and help you hand-off your finished code to CI/CD tools and your operations team.
+Extending the functionality of Docker Engine, Compose and other core Docker APIs, these developer tools enhance collaboration, simplify how you manage Docker Apps, images and registries, and help you hand-off your finished code to CI/CD tools and your operations team.
 Docker’s development tools augment your normal code-build-test cycles and integrate directly with your preferred development environment.

 Docker’s developer tools extend the Docker platform to accelerate the building of containerized applications both existing and new.
 These tools are fully-integrated with Docker Desktop and registry tools to enable you to build, share and run the same applications everywhere.

 Docker developer tools give you the freedom to work with your preferred tools, application stacks, and deployment environments for each project.

 Developers should not need to be Docker or Kubernetes experts to do their job.
 Docker developer tools make it easy to get up and running in minutes, even if you have never seen a single Dockerfile and have no time to learn it.

 Docker Build is at the core of what makes Docker so popular.
 Easily create and share portable Docker container images using open standards.
 Create images for multiple CPU and OS architectures and share them in your private registry or on Docker Hub.